 - GlobalHealth requires a maximum of 10 days to process a quote.

-- Yes, GlobalHealth will provide a representative to conduct enrollment meetings for large groups upon request.
+- Yes, GlobalHealth will provide a representative to conduct enrollment meetings for large employer groups upon request.

-- No. GlobalHealth is in compliance with the Essential Health Benefits as outlined by HHS.
+- Employer groups must choose a plan that includes prescription drug coverage.
+GlobalHealth is in compliance with the Essential Health Benefits as outlined by HHS.

 - GlobalHealth does not have a life-time maximum on any plan.